 In creating Chapter 12, Congress sought to provide a framework that would enable a farmer to successfully reorganize their finances so they could repay all or part of their debts while also keeping the farm operation in business.
 Chapter 12 may be a desirable course, but the farmer or farm business must meet the eligibility requirements.
 In general, Chapter 12 is available to a “family farmer” with “regular annual income.”
 11 U.S.C. § 101(19).
 A “family farmer” includes not just an individual debtor, but also an individual and their spouse, corporations, cooperatives, and partnerships.
 The Code sets forth specific eligibility requirements for the different types of petitioners.

-To qualify for Chapter 12 bankruptcy, individual petitioners must satisfy a four-part eligibility test: (1) they are engaged in a farming operation; (2) their debts do not exceed $10 million; (3) no less than fifty percent of their debts arise from framing; (4) and more than fifty percent of their income comes from farming for the taxable year preceding filing or in each of the second and third taxable years preceding filing.
+To qualify for Chapter 12 bankruptcy, individual petitioners must satisfy a four-part eligibility test: (1) they are engaged in a farming operation; (2) their debts do not exceed $10 million; (3) no less than fifty percent of their debts arise from farming; (4) and more than fifty percent of their income comes from farming for the taxable year preceding filing or in each of the second and third taxable years preceding filing.
 11 U.S.C § 101(18)(A).

 Corporations, cooperatives, and partnerships are also subject to an eligibility test, but six requirements must be met: (1) at least fifty percent of stock or equity is held by one family and its relatives; (2) those family members conduct the farming operation; (3) have at least eighty percent of the family’s assets relate to the farming operation; (4) the family’s debts do not exceed $10 million; (5) more than fifty percent of the family’s debts arise from the farming operation; (6) and if the debtor is a corporation issuing stocks, the stocks cannot be publicly traded.
 11 U.S.C. § 101(18)(B).